Frequently Asked Questions

 How must I account for scholarship moneys received and what expenses are allowable?

-Before taking up the scholarship and for each subsequent study year, the successful candidate must present an estimate of expenses for Trustee approval.
-Actual expenses will be reviewed on the completion of each study semester.
+Before taking up the scholarship and for each subsequent semester, the successful candidate must present an estimate of expenses for Trustee approval.
+Actual expenses will be reviewed on the completion of each semester.

-At the end of each semester the scholar will, as soon as feasible, send to the Trust Scholarship Secretary a written report on his or her results for that semester.
+At the end of each semester the scholar will, as soon as feasible, send to the Scholarship Secretary a written report on his or her results for that semester.
 The report should also include any other matters and activities considered relevant or of interest such as extra-curricular involvements.

 The scholarship may be forfeited if, in the opinion of the Trustees, the scholar is guilty of serious misconduct or fails to complete the academic requirements of the selected course without a satisfactory explanation to the Trustees.
 Under normal circumstances the Trustees expect the maintenance of credit average course results.